redhat-cip/dci-openshift-agent/README.md

 ### Troubleshooting OCP install

-During the deployment, ironic services are started temporally in the bootstrap VM, to help bootstrapping the master nodes.
+During the deployment, ironic services are started temporarily in the bootstrap VM, to help bootstrapping the master nodes.
 Then after the master nodes are ready to take the role, bootstrap VM is deleted and ironic services are started in the cluster.